-ORDER: The Commissioner & Director of School Education, Telangana, vide reference read above has submitted proposals for the issue of Guidelines for reducing the load of School Bags in Primary, Upper Primary and High Schools because heavy School Bags are a serious threat to the health and wellbeing of the students.
-The load of a School Bag, as estimated in some of the districts, weighs about 6 to 12 Kgs at Primary level and 12 to 17 Kgs at High School level.
+A load of a School Bag, as estimated in some of the districts, weighs about 6 to 12 Kgs at the Primary level and 12 to 17 Kgs at High School level.
 This has a severe, adverse physical effect on the growing children which can cause damage to their vertebral column and knees it also causes anxiety in them.
 Moreover, in the schools which are functioning in multistoried buildings, the children have to climb the steps with heavy School Bags, which further aggravates the problem and health consequences.

 All the schools following the State Curriculum have to follow the textbooks prescribed by the State Academic Authority i.e., SCERT, Government of Telangana.
 The number of textbooks in different classes should not exceed the number prescribed by the SCERT for the corresponding class.

-Games and Sports in the evenings must be encouraged rather than engaging the children again in tuitions and homework only.
+Fundamental Games and Sports in the evenings must be encouraged rather than engaging the children again intuitions and homework only.
 Recreation and physical activity is a must for a growing child and it is the right of the children.

-Focus on the foundational skills(3Rs) of the students i.e., basic competencies of reading, writing and arithmetic should be emphasised which prepares children for self learning.
+Focus on the foundational skills(3Rs) of the students i.e., basic competencies of reading, writing and arithmetic should be emphasized which prepares children for self-learning.
 Every school must ensure these foundational skills among the children before starting the regular class syllabus.

-Class-Interaction must be encouraged rather than mere presentation of information in the name of syllabus coverage.
-There should be dialogue and discussion and the children engaged with challenging learning tasks such as projects, experiments, field visits, book reviews, discussion on social and contemporary issues etc.
+Class-Interaction must be encouraged rather than a mere presentation of information in the name of syllabus coverage.
+There should be dialogue and discussion and the children engaged with challenging learning tasks such as projects, experiments, field visits, book reviews, discussion on social and contemporary issues, etc.